RareCamp/RareCamp/docs/designs/data-models.md

 - **ActualEndDate**: After the task was completed, this field stores the date when the task actually completed?
 - **Notes**: Notes collected and written by the users as they are working on the task
 - **Files**: Files and documents uploaded by the user to this task
-- **Education**: Education materials to help users make decisions and execute this task
+- **Guide**: Education materials to help users make decisions and execute this task
 - **ServiceProviders**: List of Service providers capable of executing this task

 ### ServiceProvider